top of page

 Willow and the garden folk

-'Willow' is the first story in a series of 4, each with a focus on difference and what that can feel like to a young person who is born 'different'.
-Each book is named after the protagonist, whose journey and experience we follow.
+This is the first story in a series of 4, each with a focus on a difference and what that can feel like to a young person who is born 'different'.

 Blue Dragonfly